daveboster/daveboster.github.io/_posts/2022-04-13-good-intentions.md

 ---
 layout: post
-title: "Hi, I'm Dave!"
+title: "Hi, I'm Dave, nice to meet you!"
-tags: github-pages jekyll-posts
+tags: github-pages jekyll-posts developer about-me
 ---

-# Hi, I'm Dave, nice to meet you!

 I'm a crazy individual who loves to spend time with my family, leverage technology to help others, try some impossible things, and then see how much I can fit in 24 hours.